graezykev/normalise-your-git-commit-and-push/steps.md

 ## Conclusion: DIY your Workflows

-In this post, I've delved into detailed steps to normalize our teams' Git workflow.
+In this post, I've delved into detailed steps to normalise our teams' Git workflow.
 My approach is just a basic framework; there are many Git hooks I haven't mentioned here.
 You should customize your Git hooks to tailor them to your team's workflow.

 For example, you may not agree with me that I move the `npm test` command from the **Git Pre-Commit Hook** to the **Git Push Hook**.
 Based on this post, I think you already know how to make your own choice and tailor your own workflows.